 RapidM’s Secure Digital Voice solution can be used either one of the following two modes:

-Automatic Data Rate Change (DRC) takes place by nodes continually exchanging received Link Quality Assessment (LQA) information, allowing the voice quality to be continually optimized for the channel condition.
+Automatic Data Rate Change (DRC) takes place by nodes continually exchanging received Link Quality Assessment (LQA) information, allowing the voice quality to be continually optimised for the channel condition.

 For a non-export-controlled alternative, Digital Encryption Standard (DES) with 56-bit key length can be used.